IhorSvidruk/Tasks/README.md

 <name> is <programmingLanguage> programmer".

-Please, pay attention that the first line as the same as for appropriate Employeeís method.
+Please, pay attention that the first line as the same as for appropriate Employee‚Äôs method.

 Class Tester should contain public void method ShowInfo() that prints the such string

-ì<name> is authomated tester and has <Experience> year(s) of experienceî
+‚Äú<name> is authomated tester and has <Experience> year(s) of experience‚Äù

 If isAuthomated field is true

 Or

-ì<name> is manual tester and has <Experience> year(s) of experienceî
+‚Äú<name> is manual tester and has <Experience> year(s) of experience‚Äù

 If isAuthomated field is false.